openxla/xla/docs/tools_multihost_hlo_runner.md

 ### Launch container

 Also install some missing librairies.
+(Note, that can be outdated more quickly.
+Adjust as needed.)

 ```
 docker run -it --shm-size=1g --gpus all ghcr.io/nvidia/jax:pax-2024-06-03